white-gecko/meldezettel/CONTRIBUTE.md

     * Needs Discussion :    if your Issue needs further discussion, usually only for the backlog
     * ToDo :                things that need to be done in the near future
     * Doing :               things that are worked on right now
-    * Ready for Review :    stuff that needs review from someone else
+    * Code Review :    stuff that needs review from someone else

 &nbsp;&nbsp;&nbsp;&nbsp;